 - 10. Install the new RTL sensor, routing the cable into the cable channel of the Tool Changer body. - 11.
-Attach the RTL sensor cable to the R2 connector on the Valve Adapter/Control Module. - 12.
+Attach the RTL sensor cable to the R2 connector on the control/signal module or air adapter. - 12.
 Install the RTL sensor to the Tool Changer body. - 13.
-Apply Loctite 222[®] to the M3 socket flat head screw.
+Apply Loctite 222 to the M3 socket flat head screws.
 Secure the sensor to the Tool Changer body using a 2 mm hex key.
 Tighten to 60 in-ozs (0.4 Nm). - 14.
 Install the (2) cable retaining tabs on Flat D of the Tool Changer body and secure with the (2) M3 socket flat head cap screws using a 2 mm hex key.
 Tighten to contact. - 15.
-If optional module was removed from Flat D, install the module. - 16.
-Apply Loctite 242[®] to the M6 socket head cap screws fasteners. - 17.
-Install the (2) (2) M6 socket head cap screws securing the module to the Tool Changer body using a 5 mm hex key.
-Tighten to 40-70 in-lbs (4.5-7.9 Nm). - 18.
-Confirm the operation of the RTL sensor by bringing a metallic object into close proximity to the face of the sensor and watching for the LED in the body of the sensor to light up.
+If optional module was removed from Flat D, install the module.

+- 16. If fasteners do not have pre-applied adhesive, apply Loctite 242 to the M6 socket head cap screws fasteners.
+Install the (2) M6 Socket Head Cap Screws securing the module to the Tool Changer body using a 5 mm hex key.
+Tighten to 70 in-lbs (7.9 Nm). - 17.
+Confirm the operation of the RTL sensor by bringing a metallic object into close proximity to the face of the sensor and watching for the LED in the sensor cable to light up.